For decades, Cynthia Plaster Caster tracked down legendary rock stars and made plaster molds of their penises.

 In the end, though Cynthia Plaster Caster was left with 48 plaster penises, she had gained a reputation as one of rock music’s most legendary groupies.

-In 2000, she was able to exhibit her masterpieces at a show in the SoHo neighborhood of New York City, and then again in 2017 at the famous MoMA PS1 in Brooklyn.
+In 2000, she was able to exhibit her masterpieces at a show in the SoHo neighborhood of New York City, and then again in 2017 at the famous MoMA PS1 in Queens.
 She also started selling reproductions of the plaster penises, using the original molds, as well as offering commissioned pieces for a small fee.
 In 2000, she began casting women’s breasts as well, though the number of female casts she’s made is much smaller than the males.

 Currently, her work is not on display, but certain pieces are available for sale on her website.